[This article would take the reader through a

 infallibility sets in, giving rise to an “I know it best” mindset – although in

-reality, one cannot actually “know” all aspects of a given problem as per the
+reality, one cannot actually “know” all aspects of a given problem, as per the

-account mentioned above.
+account outlined above.
 Thus any other

 option/opinion however good or feasible gets side-tracked and ignored.
 Such people unconsciously put themselves on

-“success has gone to their heads,” as the saying goes.
+has gone to their heads,” as the saying goes.

 Of course, there